StevenStavrakis/obsidian-svelte5-template/README.md

-# Template: Obsidian Plugins with Svelte 5
+# Template: Obsidian Plugins with Svelte 5 (deprecated)

+This template lasted for one day before I redid it.
+You can find the new version here: https://github.com/StevenStavrakis/obsidian-plugin-svelte-template

 This is a template for building Obsidian plugins with Svelte 5.
 It's mostly the defualt Vite svelte-ts configuration with some additional settings to make it work with Obsidian.